‘I am so afraid’: Coronavirus isolation brings grave new hardships for the world’s poor

 Elsewhere, it means confining a family of four in a 110-square-foot space while children struggle with e-learning on a poor Internet connection.
 It means a devastating loss of income for families who now forage through trash, and crippling loneliness for those already on society’s fringes.

-Barriers have risen around the world as governments sacrifice their economies and free mobility to stave off a pandemic that has already killed 24,000 people.
+Barriers have risen around the world as governments sacrifice their economies and free mobility to stave off a pandemic that has already killed more than 31,000 people.
 But as these measures disproportionately affect the poor, doing one’s part to fight the coronavirus can mean dramatically different adjustments.
 Some are struggling to afford their next meal.

 The Washington Post spoke to families and individuals in two cities with severe inequality — Hong Kong and Manila — to understand their struggle.
 Hong Kong in late January asked businesses and schools to shut, forcing millions into shoebox-like living quarters for two months.
 A new policy limiting opening hours at McDonald’s restaurants has also left homeless people who sleep at 24-hour outlets scrambling for an alternative.